-Total weight of your tow vehicle and RV must not exceed the GCWR.
-Do not assume that you can tow a RV that happens to be within the ca- pacity of the tow vehicle hitch.
-By doing so, you may exceed the total GCWR of your tow vehicle and RV towing combination.
-Tell to the Part of the Part o

-It is important to redistribute the load to avoid component failure as well as to improve the handling characteristics of the vehicle and not void the Towable Limited Warranty.
+- Total weight of your tow vehicle and RV must not exceed the GCWR.
+Do not assume that you can tow a RV that happens to be within the capacity of the tow vehicle hitch.
+By doing so, you may exceed the total GCWR of your tow vehicle and RV towing combination. - ☐ It is important to redistribute the load to avoid component failure as well as to improve the handling characteristics of the vehicle and not void the Towable Limited Warranty.